anuptiwari32/aspire-api/README.md

 The application will be started at http://127.0.0.1:8000

 ## Usage
 Once Application started you can test the api created for loan scheduled Payments.
-The POSTMAN collection for REST APIs are already added into the project root directory
+The POSTMAN collections for REST APIs are already added into the project root directory

 Credentials to test User Actions
    ```bash